-The Santee Garden and Market Project is a joint effort of the Center for Rural Affairs and the Nebraska Indian Community College.
+The Santee Community Foods Project is a joint effort of the Center for Rural Affairs and the Nebraska Indian Community College.
 Working together and building on grassroots interest and support, the project is bringing fresh foods and healthy eating back to Santee.

 What do we do?

-Unci Maka (GrandMother Earth) Public Market 2015: Located at the Ohiya Casino & Resort, the Public Market is an opportunity for Santee gardeners to sell extra produce to make a small income.
+Santee Farmers Market: Located at the Ohiya Casino & Resort, the Public Market is an opportunity for Santee gardeners to sell extra produce to make a small income.
 We also welcome bead workers, arts & crafts persons, bakers, and other community members, as well as gardeners, farmers, and artists from the surrounding area to sell homemade & handmade items.
 The market start generally at the end of June, depending on the growing season, and runs from 10am to 2pm every Saturday.
 The Market can accept SNAP for tokens that can be used to purchase SNAP approved food from other vendors.

-Woyute Waste (Good Food) Baskets: Look out for a weekly distribution of fresh, locally grown produce for sale right in the heart of Santee!
+Fresh food baskets: Look out for a weekly distribution of fresh, locally grown produce for sale right in the heart of Santee!
 We will sell baskets of fresh produce for $5 and $10 starting in July.
 This is an opportunity for Santee gardeners to grow and sell their own produce, as well as an opportunity for community members to purchase healthy food at an affordable price.

 - Posted on 7.24.2020